Chanayethazan Township

 Chanayethazan Township (ချမ်းအေးသာစံ မြို့နယ်, /my/) is a township located in downtown Mandalay, Myanmar.
-The township is bounded by Aungmyethazan Township and the Mandalay Palace in the north, and Patheingyi Township in the east, Maha Aungmye Township in the south, and the Ayeyarwady river in the west.
+The township is bounded by Aungmyethazan Township and the Mandalay Palace in the north, Patheingyi Township in the east, Maha Aungmye Township in the south, and the Ayeyarwady river in the west.
 Chanayethazan is the main business district of the city.
-It is home to the city's biggest shopping center, the Zegyo Market and most international standard hotels.
+It is home to the city's biggest shopping center, the Zegyo Market, and most international standard hotels.